-In 2017, Intervest generated a cash flow of $\in$ 30 million from operating activities.
-Credit withdrawals for a net amount of $\in$ 17 million were made.
+In 2017, Intervest generated a cash flow of $\leq$ 30 million from operating activities.
+Credit withdrawals for a net amount of $\leq$ 17 million were made.
 They were both used to acquire logistics sites, investments and expansions in the existing portfolio and payment of the dividend covering financial year 2016.

-The total acquisition of investment properties for financial year 2017 amounted to $\in$ 52 million (see Note 13), $\in$ 25 million of which was financed with borrowed capital and $\in$ 27 million by issuing new shares.
+The total acquisition of investment properties for financial year 2017 amounted to $\notin$ 52 million (see Note 13), $\notin$ 25 million of which was financed with borrowed capital and $\notin$ 27 million by issuing new shares.